Mary Jane Kelly: Marriage

 When Kelly was aged approximately 16 in about 1879, she reportedly married a coal miner named Davis or Davies, who was killed two or three years later in a mining explosion.
 Without any means of financial support, Kelly relocated to Cardiff, where she lived with a cousin.
 Although there are no contemporary records of Kelly's presence in Cardiff, it is at this stage in her life that Kelly is considered to have begun working in prostitution, possibly being introduced to this profession by her cousin.
 No South Wales Police records exist to indicate Kelly was arrested for prostitution.
-(Note: Joseph Barnett would later state Kelly had informed him she had spent eight or nine months in an infirmary in Cardiff.)
+(Note: Joseph Barnett would later state that Kelly had informed him she had spent eight or nine months in an infirmary in Cardiff.)

 Relocation to London

 In 1884, Kelly apparently left Cardiff and relocated to London, where she briefly worked for a tobacconist in Chelsea before securing employment as a domestic servant while lodging in Crispin Street, Spitalfields.
 The following year, Kelly is believed to have relocated to the central London district of Fitzrovia.

 Via her acquaintance with a young French woman whom Kelly had met in Knightsbridge, she found work in a high-class brothel in the more affluent West End of London.
 She became one of the brothel's most popular girls and spent her earnings on expensive clothing and hiring a carriage.
 Reportedly, Kelly was invited by a client named Francis Craig to France, but returned to England within approximately two weeks, having disliked her life there.
 However, by the time of her return to London, Kelly had adopted the French name "Marie Jeanette".